mtdukes/kantaro/readme.md

 ## generateTweet.py

-Mostly an experiment to see if we can use Kantar data and Wordsmith from Automated Insights to generate narrative and tweets.
-Queries the Wordsmith API for text content using a random line of data from data/campaign_totals.csv, downloading the ad video and converting it into an abbreviated GIF file stored in /img/.
+Uses Kantar data to generate narrative and tweets.
+Grabs a random line of data from data/campaign_totals.csv, downloading the ad video and converting it into an abbreviated GIF file stored in /img/.
+The result is then piped to the @ncpolads Twitter account.

 Usage:

 ```
 python generateTweet.py
 ```

+## @ncpolads TODO
+- [ ] Update for Twitter's 280-character limit.
+- [ ] Add variation of tweets to include hashtag for each media market (idea from [Jim Blaine](https://twitter.com/JimBlaine/status/699726960172339200))
+- [ ] Can we link to FEC filings, if available?
+Link to PAC? (idea from [Kirk Ross](https://twitter.com/ludkmr/status/976482082716377089))
+- [ ] Make sure we note org/campaign running the ad, how much the buy, for what duration, and where (idea from [Jonathan Kappler](https://twitter.com/jonathankappler/status/976480518127702017))
+- [ ] Note how big buys are relative to other regional/national buys (idea from [Sean](https://twitter.com/RavenRavinoff/status/976476773243346944))

 ## kantaro.py